What should credit unions do when the regulator who makes the rules, does not follow its own rules?

 These investments actually extended the portfolio’s overall maturity from the month before.

-This was a continuation of the robotic investing the NCUSIF investment committee had followed since market rates had fallen to near zero in 2020.
+This was a continuation of the robotic process the NCUSIF investment committee had followed since market rates had fallen to near zero in 2020.

 In December 2020 question were raised about these investment decisions: What Is NCUSIF’s IRR Investment Policy?
 Is this a Gap in NCUA Board Oversight?
 The article pointed out NCUSIF’s most recent investments included a 7-year fixed rate yielding only .45%.
 Would any reasonable person make this investment at this point in the cycle of historically low rates?

-In August 2021, the NCUSIF continued its market-tone deaf investing by placing $1.2 billion at an average weighted yield of .943% and life of 5.7 years.
+In August 2021, the NCUSIF continued its market tone-deaf investing by placing $1.2 billion at an average weighted yield of .943% and life of 5.7 years.
 The analysis pointed out that these decisions were hurting credit unions.
-One immediate decision that month cost credit unions $42 million in foregone revenue over the next 7 years of that investment’s life.
+One immediate decision that month cost credit unions $4.2 million in foregone revenue over the next 7 years before it matures.